dipikachadha/neighborhood-map-project/README.md

 git clone https://github.com/dipikachadha/neighborhood-map-project.git
 ```

 Navigate to the folder and open `dist/index.html`.
 The app should load a map of Cary, NC showing Indian eateries.
+It also loads a clickable list view of the venues.
+The view can be dragged around using the mouse.

 You can filter the list by typing into the search bar.

 An information window containing FourSquare results pops up when a location is clicked on the map or the list display.